Why Do Betta Fish Puff Up?

+As stated in the introduction, aggression or courtship are not the only reasons why betta fish puff up.
+There are also diseases which can cause this behavior.
 Dropsy is an infection of the internal organs which can be caused by various factors including viruses, bacteria or intestinal parasites.
 It is most commonly caused by the presence of the Aeromonas punctata bacteria in the aquarium.
-It attacks weaker or more delicate fish, and it can be fatal.
+It usually attacks immunocompromised fish and it can be fatal.

 - Bloated body